Video Source Characterization Using Encoding and Encapsulation Characteristics: Introduction

 In contrast to these successes, reliably identifying the camera model that produced a media remains a challenge.
 Essentially, camera-model attribution requires the extraction of distinctive characteristics that can distinguish a large number of source classes.
 In this regard, characterizing specifics of individual processing steps applied in-camera and during post-processing (such as color filter array configuration \cite{kirchner2010efficient,choi2011cfa}, demosaicing algorithm \cite{bayram2006improvements,swaminathan2007nonintrusive,chen2015camera}, lens-related distortions \cite{san2006automatic,van2007identifying,yu2011toward}) or the better performing data-driven modeling methods \cite{bondi2016first, marra2017study} do not yield sufficient discriminative information to distinguish between many camera models.
 Improving the accuracy of this task crucially depends on identifying and combining several such model-dependent characteristics.

-In source camera-model identification, an alternative approach to content-based analysis exploits the representation aspect of image and video data.
+In source identification, an alternative approach to content-based analysis exploits the representation aspect of image and video data.
 Multimedia data is almost always stored and transferred in some compressed file format, therefore it is accompanied by rich metadata and information that govern its organization to ensure successful reconstruction.
-Moreover, due to model-specific variations in implementation of formatting standards and the choice in parameters, attributes of a video file are expected to vary across camera models while remaining largely invariant among media captured by the same camera model.
+Moreover, due to variations in implementation of formatting standards and the choice in parameters, attributes of a video file are expected to vary across camera models, as well as between video processing software and firmware, while remaining largely invariant among media generated through the same process.
 Combined with the fact that such information is readily available, without the need for a complicated extraction procedure, file structure and the associated metadata potentially offer a high discrimination capability.

 Videos typically include a large amount of audio-visual data with strict rendering requirements, and video coding is a quite sophisticated process involving many parameters.
-Therefore, components and structure of a video file provide a suitable basis for camera-model identification.
+Therefore, components and structure of a video file provide a suitable basis for source identification.
 This was initially observed by Gloe et al. \cite{gloe2014forensic} who examined videos in several file formats generated by many cameras and editing tools.
 Based on this observation, the subsequent work focused on file container formats and exploited the fact that file data is packed in a sequence of compartments, known as {\em boxes} in MPEG 4-based file formats and {\em resources} in AVI format, to identify camera model/brand and detect video tampering.